Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: GEL FABRICATION

 \subsubsection{Silicone Gels}

+For a silicone baseline, we replicate the material composition of the DIGIT gel due to its prevalence and similarity in hardness to other commonly used VBTSs like the GelSight family \cite{zhang_hardware_2022}.
 We first create the silicone base layer with equal parts A and B (by weight) of Smooth-On Solaris.
 The mixture is degassed and then poured into a 4mm deep 3D printed mold to cure.
 To form the image transfer layer, we combine equal parts A and B of EcoFlex 00-10.
 We then mix in 10\% by weight of Smooth-On Silicone Thinner, which reduces layer thickness for improved sensitivity, and 1\% by weight of Smooth-On Cast Magic Silver Bullet powder and 2\% by weight of Smooth-On Silc Pig white pigment, both of which contribute to lower opacity and higher reflectivity.
 To combine the base layer and image transfer layer, we place the cured base layer facing upwards on a flat acrylic plate, and the uncured image transfer layer mixture is poured over until it is covered.
 We found that this method produces an image transfer layer thicker than that of the original DIGIT, and thus less sensitive.
 To counter this, we use an air blow gun to gently displace some of the uncured material off the top of the base layer.
 While a more standardized procedure like spin-coating would provide better consistency, we find that our method is sufficient for small batches.
 After this step, we leave the silicone to cure for four hours.
 Once completely cured, we use a razor blade to clean up the edges of the gel before gluing it to a 6.35mm thick clear acrylic window with Smooth-On Sil-Poxy.